 Call for papers is open to everyone.
-The way to propose a contribution will be through a merge request (pull request) en this repository.
+The way to propose a contribution will be through a merge request (pull request) in this repository.

-For each type of contribution you have a template in the root folder of this repository.
+For each type of contribution you have a template in the root folder of the repository.
 Copy it to the current year's folder, within the corresponding subfolder (talks, rooms, etc.).
 Use a file name that is not already used, and that reflects the title of your proposal.
-Fill it in and make a merge request that includes it, to propose your activity.
+Fill it in and make a merge request that includes it to propose your activity.

 Anyone will be able to see these proposals, and if they want, comment on them.
 The organization of esLibre will comment and accept (or not) those that seem convenient, according to your idea about the congress.
 If you propose a contribution, be alert to the comments you may receive, they might include questions and requests for clarification that might be convenient to answer.